sindresorhus/rev-file/readme.md

 > Get the revved file path of a file

-Reads the file, MD5 hashes it, truncates the hash to [10 characters](https://github.com/sindresorhus/rev-hash), appends it to the filename, and returns the modified path.
+Reads the file, MD5-hashes it, truncates the hash to [10 characters](https://github.com/sindresorhus/rev-hash), appends it to the filename, and returns the modified path.

 ## Install